From Lost to Connected: How I Rediscovered My Purpose

 Through trail running and nature exploration, I've made wonderful friendships and collected experiences that fill my heart.
 I've found a soulmate who loves me exactly as I am – imperfections, peculiarities, and all.

 Do I still battle limiting beliefs about not being good enough or worthy?
 About wanting to remain invisible to stay safe?
 Of course.
-But now I recognise them for what they are – mere thoughts.
-Not truths.
+But now I recognise them for what they are – mere thoughts, not truths.
 And I have the resilience and confidence to rise above them.

 My journal offered me: